-9.1.7 QC Samples for Chemical Analysis
+9.2.7 QC Samples for Chemical Analysis

 The QC samples for chemical analysis of PAHs and PCBs, including initial calibration, second-source standard check, and continued calibration verification checks should meet the acceptance criterion set in the analytical methods.
-A complete set of appropriate guidelines for quality assurance and quality control (QA/QC) based on the U.S. Department of Defense Quality Management System (QMS) can be found in Appendix E.
+A complete set of example guidelines for quality assurance and quality control (QA/QC) based on the U.S. Department of Defense Quality Management System (QMS) can be found in Appendix E. These guidelines are not intended as required but are provided as examples.

-9.1.8 Specific Quality Assurance for POM
+9.2.8 Specific Quality Assurance for POM

 When correct procedures are followed in the use of POM in passive sampling applications, the analytical results have high accuracy and reproducibility.
 Key to the success of any passive sampling approach is the accurate determination of polymer partitioning constants for the analytes of interest.
 A recent report by Arp et al. (2015) reviewed reported results from six studies for PCBs and three studies for PAHs and found that majority of the differences could be attributed to different thickness of POM used (lack of equilibrium) and different extraction procedures used.
 They report that when the correct thickness of POM is used (\leq 76 μm), and a hexane-acetone mixture is used for the extraction of POM, the reported K{POM} values for PCBs and PAHs are highly reproducible, within 0.2 log units.
-Thus, for POM, it is critical to ensure that the thickness of POM used is 76 μ m or less.
-Also, it is important to use the same POM as used in the K{POM} determination.
-The most widely used K{POM} values are for the 76 μ m POM from CS Hyde Company (Table 1-1) which is made with an ethylene oxide copolymer.
+Thus, for POM, it is critical to ensure that the thickness of POM used is 76 um or less.
+Also, it is very important to use the same POM as used in the K{POM} determination.
+This point is also true for PDMS and LDPE.
+The most widely used K{POM} values are for the 76 μm POM from CS Hyde Company (Table 1-1) which is made with an ethylene oxide copolymer.